Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 #### Recycle the Scanner Service

 The scanner policy refreshes occur every 4 hours.
-You can use the `-ResetConfig` option to pull the latest policy configuration from the cloud.
+To force an immediate policy refresh, try running `Start-AIPSCannerDiagnostics` with the `-ResetConfig` option to pull the latest policy configuration from the cloud.
 However, when using `-ResetConfig` I always encounter the warning message "Failed to delete policy cache...".
-So, instead of using the `-ResetConfig` switch, I manually delete the policy cache using the following commands:
+So, instead of running `StartAIPScannerDiagnostics -ResetConfig` switch, I manually delete the policy cache using the following commands:

 ```powershell
 Stop-Service AIPScanner